Can you save the world while damning yourself?

 -

-Some will call it genre-hopping.
+Some will call this genre-hopping.
 I call it writing for an audience who dares to look beyond the framing.
 This book has something to say about violence, power, and complicity, and it won’t stay in a lane to say it.

 Concept artwork, actual cover design pending